bifurcationkit/BifurcationKitDocs.jl/docs/src/periodicOrbitShooting.md

 # Periodic orbits based on the shooting method

 A set of shooting algorithms is provided which are called either *Simple Shooting (SS)* if a single shooting is used and *Multiple Shooting (MS)* otherwise.

-!!! unknown "References"
-    For the exposition, we follow the PhD thesis **Numerical Bifurcation Analysis of Periodic Solutions of Partial Differential Equations**, *Lust, Kurt*, 1997.
+For the exposition, we follow the PhD thesis[^Lust]

 We aim at finding periodic orbits for the Cauchy problem